Igor L. Markov: Nonprofit contributions

 In 2025, Markov also undertook media outreach to explain the humanitarian situation in Ukraine and Nova Ukraine’s work to local audiences.
 He appeared in an ABC7 San Francisco segment reacting to the Trump–Putin summit, discussing the toll of the war and the needs of civilians.
 Earlier that year he spoke on NBC Bay Area’s late-night newscast, offering perspective on U.S. policy debates and their impact on Ukrainians.

 Teaching and mentoring

 At the University of Michigan, Markov supervised research of 12 doctoral students and their dissertations in electrical engineering and computer science.
 Markov's prominent students include professors Smita Krishnaswamy and Vivek Shende (undergraduate).
 Under Markov's supervision, several graduate students won best paper awards at international conferences and achieved recognition in electronic design automation research contests.

 Markov taught both undergraduate and graduate courses: logic design, algorithms and data structures, logic optimization, and IC layout synthesis.
-Rate My Professors ratings note Markov's clarity and attention to detail in instruction.
 In a 2007 presentation to the University of Michigan Regents, his teaching and curriculum development was highlighted positively based on student evaluations.
 In 2008, he received the EECS Outstanding Achievement Award, which cited contributions to both research and teaching.

 In 2014, Markov served as the primary instructor for Stanford's EE 271: Introduction to VLSI Systems.